-This section will address "E/E Diagnostic Test Modes: Onboard Diagnostics II on Unified Diagnostic Services (OBDonUDS), SAE 1979-2
+This section will address "E/E Diagnostic Test Modes: Onboard Diagnostics II on Unified Diagnostic Services (OBDonUDS), SAE 1979-2/3.
+It is a Worldwide Harmonized OBD Vehicle System.
+This system incorporates SAE J1979-2/3 and ISO 14229 standards.

 1. What is UDS?